jonthesquirrel/webart/README.md

 ## Zooming

-This piece uses only CSS Animation using an inset `border-box`, no JavaScript!
+This piece uses only CSS Animation by changing the size of an inset `border-box`.
+No JavaScript needed!